 Based on the small acreage and the fact that Tierra Roja does sell some of its fruit to other vintners, their production will always be extremely small (usually around 250 cases a year).
 The best opportunity to acquire wine is to join the mailing list – mailing list membership will receive notification every summer for Linda’s annual September release party (for her current vintage).

 A number of premium restaurants in the Napa Valley also carry the wine.
 Sometimes Linda puts on private vineyard clinics in which she discusses viticulture and how vines are managed.
-During these clinics you get to actually tie, prune, sucker and or thin some of the vines.
+During these clinics guests learn how to tie, prune, sucker and or thin some of the vines.
 Tierra Roja also supports a variety of non profits with their large format bottle charity program – including Vine Village.
-For more information, visit: www.tierraroja.com

 Note: in late 2018 Linda joined the Peace Corps and will be serving in Morocco, through Christmas of 2020.
 In anticipation of her time abroad, in 2018 she sold her other winery Mellowood Vineyard (located in El Dorado County, east of Sacramento).